MoSPDude/ZXTeensyIF1/README.md

 ## +2A/+3 soft ROM on Spectrum 128K/+2 (Grey) machines

-Spectrum 128K, +2 (Grey) and similar machines (ZX Max 128 Issue 3) require a modification to support the +2A/+3 soft ROM.
+Spectrum 128K, +2 (Grey) and similar machines (eg. ZX Max 128 Issue 3) require a modification to support the +2A/+3 soft ROM.

 Without it, accesses to the Secondary Memory Control register (0x1FFD) also affect the original